 He bored his gaze into Ahab.
 “You’re too good for that kind of talk, my prince.”
 Head up, Obadiah concentrated as if negotiating price with an olive oil dealer or helping a grove manager layout the planting of a hillside.

 “Bags of silver?”
 Obadiah’s eyes held him.
 “The words are not you, and they don’t work for you because you don’t want to hurt children.”

 Ahab stared at Obadiah.
 He blinked twice and gave his head a quick shake.
 “What?
 Why do you…?
-Biah, you really do not understand focus or priorities.
+Biah, you really do not understand priorities.
 To run this kingdom, we must have silver.”

 The driver strode up to the gate.
 “Twelve applicants for grove manager, sir.”

 “Thank you.”
 Obadiah held Ahab’s gaze and lifted one finger for the driver.
 “One, please.”

 The driver gave a quick nod and trotted off.